-Highlight Enable and press the 🛞 button to toggle between On and Off.
-You will only be able to change the IP addresses if Callback is enabled.
+Highlight LAN and press the 📶 button to toggle between On and Off.
+When LAN is turned On you can change the IP addresses.

-Highlight the IP Address box that you want to change and press the 🗇 button.
+Highlight the IP Address box that you want to change and press the button.
 Use the arrow buttons to enter the IP address of the computer you want contacted during an event.
 You can enter up to five IP addresses.